brotulix/arduino-bottlerocket/README.md

 ## Flash memory
 Write only full pages to avoid/minimize data loss.

 How many erase/write cycles can be expected?

 ### Power draw
 Idle, erasing/writing, reading.

 ## GPS
+The lightest GPS module in my possession at the moment is a (fake?) ublox Neo 6M with a replaced, external chip antenna.
+It is configurable to higher baud rates, but will not store its settings.

 ### Power draw
 ### Accuracy
 ### Update rate